 If a young person has a hobby or special interest they would like to continue, we will accommodate this where possible.
-We encourage young people to The extended curriculum is a programme of planned participate in extracurricular activities and community based clubs such as Scouts or Guides.
+We encourage young people to participate in extracurricular activities and community based clubs such as Scouts or Guides.

-We are committed to ensuring that no young person is stopped from experiencing and enjoying their Staff organise and deliver a range of planned, childhood because of barriers their difficulties may put organised and quality assured activities which build in their way.
+We are committed to ensuring that no young person is stopped from experiencing and enjoying their childhood because of barriers their difficulties may put in their way.

 All young people have the opportunity to speak with an independent advocate who visits throughout the year to speak to them and listen to any concerns they may have.
-The advocacy service is independent and • provides further safeguards for our young people to • speak to safe adults outside of the school.
+The advocacy service is independent and provides further safeguards for our young people to speak to safe adults outside of the school.

 It is essential that the young people we care for have a voice and have a say in how the home is run.
-Young • people are invited to attend regular meetings to have their say and also have one to one time with their Key Worker to express their views and concerns and discuss their targets.
+Young people are invited to attend regular meetings to have their say and also have one to one time with their Key Worker to express their views and concerns and discuss their targets.
 Young people can also voice their thoughts by speaking to their representative on the School Council or by using suggestion forms.

-Key Worker.
+The pivotal person in the young person's care is their Key Worker.
 Each young person is nominated a Key Worker who is the main contact for parents or carers, as well as professionals.
 They will act as an advocate for the young person, as well as their families, and will attend all reviews and key meetings about that young person.
 We can also provide an independent advocate for the young person if and when required.